-Thomas Hylden, a principal in the firm, has been practicing law in Washington since receiving his degree.
+Thomas Hylden has been practicing law in Washington since receiving his degree.

 Thomas' background is primarily as a litigation and trial lawyer, with principal involvement in private commercial litigation and civil and criminal litigation against the United States.
 In addition, as a result of several noteworthy litigation successes under the Higher Education Act, he has developed a substantial practice representing clients in the higher education community in federal and state regulatory and compliance matters, regulatory aspects of education investments, mergers, and acquisitions, and educational accreditation.

 Thomas' education practice extends to all aspects of the educational regulatory environment, including regulatory compliance generally, regulatory advice and representation in connection with mergers, acquisitions and securities underwritings, program review and Inspector General audit resolution, accreditation and credentialing proceedings and appeals, and regulatory litigation.
 His clients include public and nonprofit educational institutions, publicly traded and privately held for-profit institutions, trade associations, and strategic and financial investors.
 He represents clients before the United States Department of Education, various state agencies, accrediting and credentialing agencies, and the federal and state courts.

 Thomas' litigation practice includes general commercial and federal program litigation for healthcare, education, and other clients of the firm, and the representation of individuals and corporations in connection with administrative and Inspector General investigations, Congressional investigations, grand jury and independent counsel investigations, and False Claims Act and white collar criminal defense litigation.
 He has been successful lead counsel in numerous reported and unreported matters in the federal and state courts.